-- providing education concerning resource protection and Leave No Trace practices - providing education concerning safety issues - providing a means to track visitor use - identifying a starting point for search and rescue efforts - regulating use
+- providing education concerning safety issues - providing a means to track visitor use - identifying a starting point for search and rescue efforts - regulating use

 COMMERCIAL SERVICES

 Under the Wilderness Act commercial enterprises are not permitted in wilderness, with the exception of commercial services deemed necessary for realizing the recreational or other wilderness purposes of the area.
 Under NPS Management Policies 2006 (10.3.1) commercial services need to be determined to be an appropriate use of the park.